Vannevelj/vannevel.net/src/pages/articles/2021-06-04---Market-Research-London-Senior-Engineer/index.md

 * I only looked at messages that were about a specific position, general introductions were not counted
 * Everything is evaluated pessimistically: if no remote work is mentioned, it's a NO. If it says "salary £80k" then that's considered the maximum
 * Remote work is considered a "YES" if it would allow you to live anywhere in the UK.
 "2days/month" in London is considered "YES".
 "2 days/week in the office" is considered "PART".
+* Only full-time positions, no contract or part-time work

 Due to the big difference in messages that mention both min & max salary, I'll provide their data separately.